-Three ladies taking it slow
+three ladies taking it slow

-The story: MC and two other British ladies working for the China Inland Mission decide to take it upon themselves to spread the gospel in the Western territories of Gansu and Xinjiang.
+The story: in the early 1900s, British Protestant Missionary Mildred Cable and her two colleagues, British sisters Evangeline and Francesca French, are working for the China Inland Mission in Shanxi.
+In 1926, they decide to take it upon themselves to spread the gospel in the Western territories of Gansu and Xinjiang.

 3 special things

-- All three of them have been staying in China for some twenty years before their adventure, so they are pretty accustomed to the people and their way of life (as opposed to Peter Fleming and Ella Maillart, for example).
+- All three of them have been staying in China for some twenty years before their adventure, so they are pretty accustomed to the people and their culture (as opposed to Peter Fleming and Ella Maillart, for example).

 Mildred Cable’s love for the desert